The Galactic bulge millisecond pulsars shining in X rays: A gamma-ray perspective: candidates selection

 We display the energy flux distribution of our two selected samples and of our detectable Monte Carlo sample in Fig.~\ref{fig:hist_det_2}.
-By comparing the flux distributions of our synthetic MSP population and of CSC selected candidates, we can see that {\it the bulge MSP model is consistent with current X-ray observations}.
-The aggressive source selection provides a sub-sample of \Chandra\ objects which is suitable for further investigation, as discussed in the next section.
-Further improvements in the selection of MSP-like candidates can be achieved by cuts on the flux interval.
-Our conclusions hold true against some systematic uncertainties, such as the GLF of bulge MSPs and modeling of the X-ray absorption (see App.~\ref{app:MC_sys}).
+Such a figure has the illustrative scope of showing that, by comparing the flux distributions of our synthetic MSP population and of CSC selected candidates, this {\it simple} bulge MSP model is not (yet) excluded by the X-ray conservative selection.
+Moreover, the aggressive approach allows to reveal a fairly limited sample of promising targets suitable for further investigation, as discussed in the next section.
+Further improvements in the selection of MSP-like candidates can be achieved, for example, by cuts on the flux interval.
+These conclusions hold true against several systematic uncertainties related either to the model (Sec.~\ref{app:MC_sys}) or to the selection itself (Sec.~\ref{app:cat_sys}).